innocenat/typingmania/README.md

 at that time.

 I have been trying to rewrite this project since 2016, but this attempt in 2020/2021 is the first successful attempt.
-This comes after a lot of advancement in HTML5 technologies, including: Web Audio API, HTML5 Video, and ES6 module.
+This comes after a lot of advancements in HTML5 technologies, including Web Audio API, HTML5 Video, and ES6 module.

 The current TypingMania NEO is a pure HTML5 and JavaScript program.
 No external libraries were used.
-The editor, however, use the Preact library.
+The editor, however, uses the Preact library.

 The Japanese Kana input system is extensively tested using unit tests.